Become an Editor-In-Chief

 Quality of Interview: The publications board will interview each candidate.
 Interviews will be ranked based on each student’s ability to articulate a plan for the publication and a vision for the position of Editor-in-Chief.

-March - End of Spring Semester 2013: Incoming Editors-in-Chief will be trained by current Editors, in order to ensure a smooth transition.
+April - End of Spring Semester: Incoming Editors-in-Chief will be trained by current Editors, in order to ensure a smooth transition.

 Each outgoing Editor-in-Chief is required to provide a minimum of one month of job training to his/her successor.
 The outgoing Editor will also provide his/her replacement with written records of managerial practices, in order to ensure that each publication continues to maintain “institutional memory.”